Synthetic ice shelf¶

 physical_surface = geometry.add_physical(plane_surface)

-This completes the definition of the input geometry.
-The method get_code of the geometry object returns the string describing it in the syntax that gmsh expects.
-We'll write this string out to a file with the extension .geo.
+of the geometry object returns the string describing it in the syntax that gmsh expects.

 with open("ice-shelf.geo", "w") as geo_file: